Furnace Repair Checklist

 - Make sure the button is set to “heat” instead of “off” or “cool.”

 - Make certain the program is set to the appropriate day and time and is set to “run.”
 If you’re having problems overriding the setting, adjust the temperature by using the up/down arrows and holding the “hold” button.
-This will make the heater to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.